- Should boots fit tight or loose?

 How should slip on work boots fit?

-The general rules for slip on boots are the same as for any other work boots.
+The general rules for slip on work boots are the same as for any other work boots.
 Your heel should not painfully rub up against the back of your boot, or slip out.

 Again, about 1cm of spare space is right.
 Your toes should have about 1 inch of space in front of them.